myendless1/FreqMoE/README.md

 /path/to/your/cache/directory
 ```

 No manual operation is needed; the scripts will check and create the cache as required, however, it may consume like 10 mins.
+When a cache duplicate is created, it will be reused when use the same datafile afterwards.

 #### Statistics (std/mean) Mechanism

 Before training, the mean and standard deviation (std) for each variable are computed for normalization.
 If the specified stats file does not exist, the code will automatically scan the data and generate it.
-Precomputed stats files are provided in:
+We provide precomputed stats files for the following datasets:

 ```
 stats/std_mean_values_2dcfd_rand_m0.1_0.01.txt